 A: The Amala Foundation was created in 2001 to support the first year of Camp Indigo.
 We received our tax exempt status in 2004.
 For a brief history of the Amala Foundation click here.

 Q: DOES AMALA FOUNDATION FUND OTHER NON-PROFIT ORGANIZATIONS?

-A: The Amala Foundation is not a funding organization although we have helped to financially support the Bhatti Mines School in India since 2007.
+A: The Amala Foundation is not a funding organization although we helped to financially support the Bhatti Mines School in India from 2007-2015.

 Q: HOW DOES AMALA CONNECT WITH THE YOUTH WHO PARTICIPATE IN THE PROGRAMS?